There’s a quote I came across a while ago, and today it’s on my mind again. It’s by the brilliant Margaret Atwood:

 The man I was married to was a good man.
+IS a good man, but for me he’s past tense.
 He was kind, so handsome, talented, and full of a charisma that drew in everyone who met him.
 Descriptions of him list like a thesaurus of “good”; admirable, attractive, commendable, estimable, laudable, rare.
 He was good to me.

 But not good for me.